Fuel booster guarantees 10% cost saving

 The maker of a system that injects a methanol and water emulsion into oil-burning engines is offering a contractual guarantee that it will cut total fuel costs by 10%.

 FuelSave’s FS Marine+ uses an onboard hydrogen synthgas generator to inject a gas and liquid solution of methanol and water into the combustion chamber.
-The process is said to significantly increase fuel efficiency by up to 11.8%, cut NOx emissions by up to 36% and reduce filter smoke number (a measure of particulate emissions) by 40%.
+In laboratory tests on a single-cylinder engine the solution was shown to significantly increase fuel efficiency by 11.8%, cut NOx emissions by 36% and reduce filter smoke number (a measure of particulate emissions) by 40%.

 The system can be used in most two- and four-stroke engines and achieves best results with liquid fuels including heavy fuel oil, marine diesel and gas oil.
 It has been tested by FVTR, an independent laboratory at the University of Rostock, as well as on one of Europe’s biggest crane vessels as part of a 30-month trial.

 Engine wear was found to have been reduced compared to the vessel’s engines that operated without the solution, due to the cleaner combustion resulting in cleaner cylinder heads, greater cylinder lubrication efficiency and substantially fewer carbon deposits.
-Engine vibration was also reduced noticeably, and the engine’s air intake manifold temperature was lowered by 50°C.
+Engine vibration was also reduced noticeably.

 LATEST PRESS RELEASES